All systems nominal

 3. Installation

-3.1 Obtain the Binary
+3.1 Obtain the Binaries

-1. Navigate to the download URL provided with your licence key (e.g. https://aac62545.verity-core-banking.pages.dev/download).
+1. Navigate to the download portal: https://verity-core-banking.pages.dev/download.

 3.2 Verify Integrity

-3.3 Install the Binary
+3.4 Install the Binaries

-sudo cp verity-<version>.bin /usr/local/bin/verity
+sudo cp verity-*.bin /usr/local/bin/verity

-sudo chmod +x /usr/local/bin/verity
+sudo chmod 755 /usr/local/bin/verity /usr/local/bin/verity-gateway

-3.4 Run the Installer
+3.5 Run the Installer

-sudo verity install --license-key "VERITY-..."
+sudo verity install --license "VERITY-..."

 The installer performs the following steps automatically: